35 fun things to do with your teenage daughter | luna app

 But carving out space for fun activities together doesn’t just strengthen your bond.
 It also helps your daughter's self-esteem and boosts their communication skills.

-However, it can be difficult to know where to begin when it comes to fun activities.
+However, this isn’t always easy to do. luna hears from loads of parents who struggle to know where to begin when it comes to fun activities.

 The key is finding things that feel enjoyable for both of you, without pressure or expectations.